Teaching guidelines +/- 15 minutes

 Audio and video

-1. Plural of the feminine form: is formed with '-innen': Lehrerinnen, Ärztinnen, Studentinnen.
+1. Plural of the feminine form: is formed with "-innen": Lehrerinnen, Ärztinnen, Studentinnen.

-Maskuline Form (Masculine form)Regel (rule)Feminine Form (Feminine Form)
+Maskuline Form (Masculine form)Regel (Rule)Feminine Form (Feminine form)

-Lehrer (Teacher)+ -inLehrerin (teacher)
+Lehrer (Teacher)+ -inLehrerin (female teacher)

 Arzt (doctor)Umlaut + -inÄrztin (female doctor)

-Koch (cook)Umlaut + -inKöchin (Chef)
+Koch (cook)Umlaut + -inKöchin (cook (female))

 Student (Student)+ -inStudentin (female student)

-Verkäufer (Saleswoman)+ -inVerkäuferin (saleswoman)
+Verkäufer (Salesman)+ -inVerkäuferin (saleswoman)

 Journalist (journalist)+ -inJournalistin (journalist)